Choreographed/Conceptualized by Anito Gavino

 The work is a study of how one’s dance language inevitably emerges during improvisation.
-This is symbolizes how my immigrant experience result to an artistry that is a hybrid of many dance languages.
-The work is an embrace my own multiplicity.
+This symbolizes how my immigrant experience result to an artistry that is a hybrid of many dance languages.

 “A standout duet by Filipino artist ANI Gavino and Nigerian dancer-choreographer Kingsley Ibeneche.
 Gavino opens ‘Ina’ with her back to the audience, the muscles of her body undulating in isometric movement that hypnotizes.
 Ibeneche follows with an equally distinctive cultural movement language.
 Gavino trained at Philippine Ballet Theater and combines various formal and hybrid forms.
 This piece is their exploratory, and spellbinding, dance cultural exchange.”